 Trust me that you won’t be able to taste the difference in your finished frosting and no one ever needs to know that you didn’t make this with burnt sugar!

-Let me just say one thing before I show you the recipe.
-If you're on a diet, you may as well leave now and not look back.
+Let me just say one thing before I get to the recipe.
+If you’re on a diet, you may as well leave now and not look back.

 This is not diet food.
 This is the opposite of diet food.
 But, oh my gosh, is it good!
 And for the record, when I cooked this recipe, we each had one slice of this cake and the rest went to work with BeeBop.
 Okay, maybe two, but I promise the majority of it went elsewhere :-)